ILIAS-eLearning/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 Note: the package can be found in the node_modules directory.
 With ILIAS 10 it will be found in the public/node_modules directory.

+### Add Accessibility for UI Input "Button" > "Month"

+The DateTime Input Field was adjusted to HTML5 to make accessibility possible.
+The UI Input field for Duration uses those changes too.
+The JavaScript Bootstrap DateTimePicker files could not be deleted, because the UI Input Button "Month" still uses this library.
+There's currently no HTML5 Picker for that scenario available - the input type "month" in HTML5 acts like a text type field.
+We need a accessible Input Button field "Month".

+Following tasks have to be done:
+- creating and diskussing a concept
+- implementing the solution after the concept got approved

 ## Ideas and Food for Thought